 The materials used to make the fiberglass resins that make up a fiberglass window are not stable when exposed to the sun’s ultraviolet rays, which means that all fiberglass windows (even white ones) require maintenance and painting every few years.
 Since fiberglass windows are painted, the finish is not resilient and very prone to scratching during assembly, shipping and installation.
 Because they have to be painted, fiberglass windows are not nearly as maintenance free as WeatherGard’s commercial grade vinyl windows.

-WeatherGard’s commercial grade windows are so strong that we have even installed them on high rise apartments, such as the Alden apartments and the Park apartments (see Figure 2), in which we’ve installed thousands of the very same replacement windows that we’re offering you.
+WeatherGard’s commercial grade windows are so strong that we have even installed them on high rise apartments, such as the Alden apartments and the Park apartments (see below), in which we’ve installed thousands of the very same replacement windows that we’re offering you.
 If our windows can withstand the wind and structural forces present in a 16-story building, you can bet it’ll be strong enough to last decades in your home.